music-assistant/cliairplay/README.md

 - OpenSSL 3 is recommended as OpenSSL 1.1 reached end-of-life in September 2023.
 - Bison from Homebrew is required as macOS ships with an outdated version (2.3).
 - macOS uses CoreAudio instead of ALSA (`libasound2-dev`).
 The project should detect and skip ALSA on macOS; if it doesn't, look for a configure flag to disable ALSA support.
+- The complete, but minimal list of required Homebrew packages is still work in progress

 4. Export Homebrew paths so `./configure` finds libraries (portable for Intel/Apple Silicon):